jackyzha0/quartz/content/notes/think-writing.md

 - think i got but i need to add some logs to check

 what i did yesterday didn't work. spend some time this morning to try to get it to work. the docs are not very helpful. might give up on that for now.

+brain is fried. will do some light (ish) reading.